nicotsou/nicotsou.com/content/blog/advanced-prompting-techniques/index.md

 ## That’s all folks! 🙌

 Thanks for reading!
 Stay tuned for more content about prompt engineering!
 I'll be sharing advanced techniques, real-world examples, and practical strategies to help you master the art of communicating with AI.
-MMy newsletter form is just a few DOM elements below.
+My newsletter form is just a few DOM elements below.
 Don't forget to subscribe to get notified when new articles are published.

 Do you have any other tips for crafting better prompts?
 I'd love to hear your thoughts and experiences.